WSU-kduncan/cicd-3120-dylansteinke/README.md

 - Process to create public repo in DockerHub
 Once at hub.docker.com and signed in, click Create repository>add a name (in my case I did ceg3120)>make sure Public is selected>create
 - How to authenticate with DockerHub via CLI using DockerHub credentials
-Use this command: `sudo docker login -u username` so in my case it would be `sudo docker login -u dylansteinke`
+    1. Use this command: `sudo docker login -u username` so in my case it would be `sudo docker login -u dylansteinke`
-Then enter your password correctly.
+    2. Then enter your password correctly.

+    Instead of using a simple username and password, I would recoommend using an Access Token to signin instead.
+By doing this, we also will not have to worry about the password being stored in a file anywhere like we do with the username and password method.
 - How to push container to DockerHub

 - Configuring GitHub secrets
 - Behavior of GitHub workflow

 ## Part 3 - Deployment